 5 Worst Mistakes All Beginner ESL Teachers Make (And You Too?)

 Oscar Wilde once said, “Experience is simply the name we give our mistakes”.
 This holds true for everyone starting out in a new career, and ESL teachers are no exception.
-But one thing is accepting we’ll make mistakes as we go and chalk it up to a lack of experience, and another is completely ignoring the worst kind of mistakes you could make.
+But one thing is accepting we all make mistakes as we go and chalk them up to a lack of experience, and another is completely ignoring the worst kind of mistakes you could make.
 Since anyone can learn from their mistakes, then we can certainly learn from the five worst mistakes beginner ESL teachers make.

 5 Worst ESL Mistakes